escf1root/escf1root/README.md

 This is more than a skill.
 It’s a mindset.
-And I’m here for the long hunt.
+And I’m here for the long hunt!.

 ---
 ### 🔧 What I Do